clojurewerkz/cassaforte/README.md

 ## Supported Apache Cassandra Versions

-Cassaforte is built from the ground up for CQL 3.
+Cassaforte is built from the ground up for CQL.
+Cassaforte 1.2 targets Cassandra 1.2.x
 Cassaforte 1.3 and later versions target Cassandra 2.x.